Surfacebv/blog-davide/site/content/post/how-to-find-your-company-story.md

 ---
-title: How to find your company story
+title: How to Find Your Company Story
 date: 2017-11-27T12:35:04.740Z
 ---
-Many companies¹ never really find their story.
+Many companies¹ never find their story.
 Others try, but settle for a safe, half-baked one.

 <!--more-->

-In these noisy times, half-baked doesn't get you very far: everyone is overloaded with information and with companies trying to sell them stuff.
+In these noisy times, half-baked doesn't get you far: we're overloaded with information, and our attention is under assault.

 To stand out, you need a focused, powerful story that instinctively resonates with the people you want to engage, whether it's prospective customers, hires, or investors.
-A great company story demonstrates expertise while also generating curiosity, buying you a chance to show more.
+A great company story demonstrates expertise and generates curiosity, buying you a chance to show more.

 Finding this kind of story is really hard work, often harder than telling it, which is a separate process.
-Depending on the market you operate in, and what market position you want to adopt, it can take months.
+It can take months.

 But you can save yourself a lot of energy by looking for it in the right place.

-Here's a few places where you will not find a great company story.
+Here's a few places where you *will not* find a great company story.
 You won't find it in the product or service you are offering.
-You also won't find it in the founders and the team, however brilliant and interesting you are.²
+You also won't find it in the founders and the team, no matter how brilliant and interesting you are.²

 So where should you look?